 - Safety: Knockoff manufacturers don’t use the right battery.
-They do this to cut prices, but it makes their units less safe to ride.
-The cheaper batteries will often fail to provide enough current during acceleration.
+They do this to cut their price, but it makes their units less safe to ride.
+Cheaper batteries will often fail to provide enough current during acceleration.
 If you ride a counterfeit model, you’re more likely to fall.
 (See video below.)

 The unit used in this video is a knockoff with an inferior battery:

-The most obvious indicator of a fake is an improbably low price, which copiers achieve by cutting corners.
-Fake units may also look different in some of these ways:
+The most obvious indicator of a knockoff is its improbably low price, which copiers achieve by cutting corners.
+Knockoff units may also look different in some of these ways: